holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.4.1 Defining Priorities & Strategies

-A Circle Lead may judge the relative value of potential Circle efforts, to help clarify and align priorities across Roles.
+A Circle Lead may judge the relative value of potential Circle efforts to resolve priority conflicts across Roles.
 A Circle Lead may also define a ***“Strategy”*** for the Circle, or many Strategies, which are heuristics that guide prioritization in the Circle.

 #### 1.4.2 Routing External References